-Overriding Principle 2 of the CLC Code of Conduct requires you to maintain high standards of work.
-The approach set out below aims to help you comply with that principle.
+This guidance, set out below, aims to help you comply with the CLC Code of Conduct.
 You are not obliged to adopt this approach, but it offers you an example of the minimum commitment that the CLC considers is likely to be needed for compliance.

 Should you use the provided example as your starting point, it is likely that you would need to make amendments to ensure that it matches your particular circumstances.
 The procedures you adopt should apply a risk-based approach, taking into account the nature of your work, clients, and the number of employees.